-Successful candidates are required to pay a fee of USD $750 per year to the graduate school at the Royal University of Phnom Penh.
-The Masters program consists of four semesters and so the total tuition fee for the program over the course of its two years is USD $1,500.
+Successful candidates are required to pay a fee of USD $500 per semester, which means USD 1,000/year to the graduate school at the Royal University of Phnom Penh.
+The Masters program consists of four semesters and so the total tuition fee for the program over the course of its two years is USD $2,000.
 Payment of tuition fees is due at the start of each semester and failure to meet this requirement will result in the candidate being deferred or ejected from the program.

 Varies scholarships and research grants are available based on the partners (CONSEA) and collaborators for this program.
 It is potentially available for some outstanding students amount the cohort.
 Additional research mobility to EU partners in the field of studies will be provided under the CONSEA project.

-The Royal University of Phnom Penh is accepting applications for Masters of Science in Biology, skill in Applied Ecology and Management (Bio-AEM) one time per year.
+The Royal University of Phnom Penh is accepting applications for Master of Science in Biology, skilled in Applied Ecology and Management one time per year.